 • They must then re-enrol if they wish to continue as electors.

-The Shire has previously appointed the Western Australian Electoral Commission to run the election and elected to conduct local government elections as a postal vote election and are likely to continue this practice for future elections.
+The Shire has previously appointed the Western Australian Electoral Commission (WAEC) to conduct the local government election as a postal vote election and are likely to continue this practice for future elections.
+This ensures the the election is managed independently and with impartiality.
+The WAEC appoints a Returning Officer to oversee the election, with this person taking candidate nominations, receiving votes and supervising the count on election night.

+Postal voting packages are mailed to all eligible electors on the local government electoral roll.
+Packages include a list of candidates, ballot papers, instructions on how to vote, a declaration and a reply paid envelope.
 To vote, complete the ballot papers, place them in the declaration envelope and then the pre-paid envelope and post the envelope in the mail.
-A ballot box will is also available at the Administration Building during the voting period to enable electors to return their ballot papers in person.
+A ballot box is also made available at the Administration Building during the voting period to enable electors to return their ballot papers in person.

 Electoral Gifts